drandrewthomas/IRDuinoMIDICamera/README.md

 And, as the app works in a webpage, it's quite easy to get Processing.js to send the temperature array to a script on your website.
 The script could then analyse the data for you and save it for future use.
 Also, you could write code to save the temperature array to an array of arrays, and then send the data to a script on your website that creates a video file, or animated GIF, for you.

 Finally, don't forget that WebMIDI wasn't created for infrared cameras.
 It was created for music and there's no reason why you shouldn't modify the code here to create a musical instrument where notes are based on temperature.
 Basically, the uses are only limited by our imaginations, so I hope you have fun with this project.

+## Why use WebMIDI anyway?

+I've been playing with interfacing microcontrollers to programs I write for many years.
+Sometimes that's been over USB (originally it was using RS232 cables - remember them?), sometimes wirelessly including WiFi and Bluetooth.
+So for a PC program I might use serial over USB, and for an Android app I'd mostly use Bluetooth.

+But, those approaches aren't so good for web pages.
+Yes, there are USB and Bluetooth browser initiatives gaining pace, but having played with them I didn't feel they were robust enough for me to code this app to work on all my PCs, tablets and phone.
+However, having played with WebMIDI in the past I knew it would work.

 ## Credits